camiloms10/NBA_project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Prerequisites (Python libraries)
+### Prerequisites

-These are the libraries you´ll need to run the ipynb file.
+These are the python libraries you´ll need to run the ipynb file.
 * Libraries
   ```sh
   pip install numpy